 Peritoneal dialysis

-CAPD, often referred to as ‘day bags’, is a method that usually involves doing four exchanges each day (each lasting 30 minutes).
-During these exchanges, you’ll insert a special peritoneal catheter which will transfer dialysis fluid in and out of your peritoneal cavity, cleaning our blood.
+CAPD, often referred to as ‘day bags’, is a method where you always have fluid (dialysate) in your body, so your blood is cleaned throughout the day.
+You’ll need to drain and refill the dialysate fluid by doing four exchanges each day (each lasting 30 minutes).
+During these exchanges, you’ll use a special connector on your catheter which will transfer dialysis fluid in and out of your peritoneal cavity, cleaning your blood.

 APD involves being hooked up to a machine called a cycler overnight, which automatically does exchanges for your.
-Before going to bed, you’ll hook your peritoneal catheter to the tubing of the cycler, and it’ll get to work while you’re asleep.
+Before going to bed, you’ll hook your catheter to the tubing of the cycler.
+Your connected to the machine all night, so several exchanges can be done while you sleep.

 Some of the benefits of peritoneal dialysis compared to haemodialysis include: